haikalfouzi/TradingView-SSBot/README.md

 ```

 ### Setup
-Go to your chart setting in TradingView and set the sharing setting to public.\ Then put the link to the chart inside ***tvss.py***.
+Go to your chart setting in TradingView and set the sharing setting to public.<br />Then put the link to the chart inside ***tvss.py***.
 ![setting](setting.png)

 ### Usage